Why Most Business Blogs Fail (And How to Build One That Actually Works)

 • What does this lead them toward?

+Now you’re just writing into space.
 You’re writing to someone.

-And just as important — your blog starts to connect back to your work.
+Your blog starts to connect back to your work.

 So your blog becomes more than a collection of posts.

-It becomes a guided experience that actually supports your business.
+It’s an intentional, guided experience that actually supports your business.

 When your content flows like that, you can finally stop chasing consistency.